GuilhermeCunha79/LMS_MicroserviceArchitecture/psoft-project-2024-g1/Docs/GlobalArtifacts/RelevantDocuments/SystemAnalysis.md

-# Library Management System Architecture Analysis Document
+# Library Management System Analysis Document

 _Central City_ library needs a system to manage their library, readers and book lending.
 The library consists of thousands of books (no other media formats are available) organized by genre (e.g., Science-fiction,